 If you want to change certain things at a later time, you can always go to the settings of Beaver Builder by going to “Settings -> Beaver Builder” in the menu in the admin area.

 So much for the first small steps with Beaver Builder.
-Now that we have this plugin installed, we can install the Astra theme and pick a free template that works well with Beaver Builder.
+Now that this plugin is installed, we can install the Astra theme and pick a free template that works well with Beaver Builder.

 Install Astra Theme